 GPR55, known as orphan receptors, are blocked or deactivated by cannabidiol.
 The brain expresses GPR55, predominantly in the cerebellum.
 It modulates blood pressure and bone density.
 When overactive, GPR55 is believed to be one of the causes of osteoporosis.
 It also promotes cancer cell growth according to research undertaken by the Chinese Academy of Sciences in Shanghai, China.

 Certain types of cancers even express the receptor.
 CBD is believed to block and deactivate GPR55 which could be very beneficial as a cancer treatment aid or to prevent osteoporosis in some individuals.
-Further research is needed, but so far the studies have been very promising.
+Further research is needed, but so far, the studies have been very promising.

 CBD’s Reaction with PPAPs

 CBD can also activate PPARs (peroxisome proliferator-activated receptors) in the body.
 PPARs are located on the surface of a cell’s nucleus.
-When the PRARs are activated, they have a sound anti-proliferative effect which is believed to induce cancer tumor regression.
+When the PRARs are activated, they have a sound anti-proliferative effect which is believed to induce cancer tumour regression.

 PPARs are also considered to successfully deactivate amyloid-beta plaque, which is a molecule that has been directly linked to Alzheimer’s disease.
 Lipid uptake, insulin sensitivity, energy homeostasis, and metabolic functions are also affected by PPAR receptors, so many researchers are studying the benefits of CBD in diabetes treatment.